 During the course of the semester, you will choose and read one popular-press psychology book from the list provided.
-After reading this book, you will write a 2 - 3 page, double-spaced rough draft and a 3 - 5 page final draft report according the directions provided on Blackboard.
+After reading this book, you will write a 2 - 3 page, double-spaced report according the directions provided on Blackboard.
 Detailed instructions and an assignment rubric are available on Blackboard.